eisental/RedstoneChips/circuitdocs/Pisoregister.md

 * * *

 #### I/O setup
 * Should have at least 3 inputs and only one output.
 * Input pin 0: clock input
 * Input pin 1: write/shift pin
-* Input pins 3 and above: data input
+* Input pins 2 and above: data input

 #### Sign text
-1. `   shiftregister   `
+1. `   pisoregister   `

 __Version history:__ Added to BasicCircuits 0.1